husamahmud/alx-low_level_programming/README.md

 - Scope of variables
 - What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89
 - What are header files and how to to use them with #include

+### 0x03.
+C - Debugging

+- What is debugging
+- What are some methods of debugging manually
+- How to read the error messages